billybimbob/CS100-Checkers/README.md

 ### Student Play

+`checkers.Play`

 The Student Play is the program intended for the students to run.
-The students will run this program to test a signle Evaluator implementation against predefined Evaluators.
+The students will run this program to test a single Evaluator implementation against predefined Evaluators.

-`checkers.Play`

 ## Setting Up/Running

 Regardless of the program being intended to run, the set up process is the same.
 Below are steps to compile and run in either Eclipse or with a terminal.

-## Using Eclipse
+### Using Eclipse

 Assuming the files are unzipped, to load the project to Eclipse: